M64GitHub/sid-wizard-vessel/README.md

-SID-Wizard-Vessel 1.8.7
+# SID-Wizard-Vessel 1.8.7

-A SID-Wizard version for the Vessel MIDI interface, with features for using in a live act
+A SID-Wizard version for the Vessel MIDI interface, with features for using in a live act.

+ - external MIDI tempo sync
+ - jump inside orderlist
+ - pattern loop / continue
+ - channel mute/unmute

 ```
 ;==============================================================================